manoharsai9/Hands-on-Big-Data-/README.md

 2) Managed big data on a cluster with HDFS and MapReduce

 3) Wrote scripts to analyze data on Hadoop with Pig and Spark (PySpark)

+4) Used Spark MLlib and developed a script for movie recommendations to a new user.